bootdotdev/blog/content/python/best-places-to-learn-python-online.md

 #### Cons

 This is a much less interactive format than the other two, with less interactivity, and more lectures.
-That same Reddit thread described the lectures as “awful” and projects as “hellish,” due to lack of guidance.
+That same Reddit thread described the lectures as "awful" and projects as "hellish," due to lack of guidance.
 This is better for people who are determined to be self-taught.

 #### Example task